Mastectomy: Frequency

-Mastectomy rates vary tremendously worldwide, as was documented by the 2004 'Intergroup Exemestane Study', an analysis of surgical techniques used in an international trial of adjuvant treatment among 4,700 females with early breast cancer in 37 countries.
+Mastectomy rates vary tremendously worldwide, as was documented by the 2004 "Intergroup Exemestane Study", an analysis of surgical techniques used in an international trial of adjuvant treatment among 4,700 females with early breast cancer in 37 countries.
 The mastectomy rate was highest in central and eastern Europe at 77%.
-The USA had the second highest rate of mastectomy with 56%, western and northern Europe averaged 46%, southern Europe 42% and Australia and New Zealand 34%.
+The US had the second highest rate of mastectomy with 56%, western and northern Europe averaged 46%, southern Europe 42% and Australia and New Zealand 34%.

 History

-Breast surgery was first described 3000 years ago.
+Breast surgery was first described 3,000 years ago.
 In the earliest stages, breast tumors were treated with simple cauterization.
 Later, alternating incision and cauterization with complete removal of tumors was suggested by Leonides, one of the first breast oncologic surgeons recorded in history.
 Other surgeons recommended excision and cauterization only if the tumor could be removed completely; otherwise, avoiding surgery was recommended.
 Ambrose Pare (b.
 1510), a well-known surgeon from Paris who was well known for his experience treating soldiers who were injured, proposed a multi-tiered approach to breast surgery.
 While superficial cancers could be excised, more advanced cancers were managed through compression by lead plates to reduce blood supply to the tumor.

-In the 1500s, William Fabry (b.1560), a German surgeon known as the father of German surgery, created a device that compressed and fixed the base of the breast during mastectomy, which subsequently allowed for faster excision of the breast.
+In the 1500s, William Fabry (b.
+1560), a German surgeon known as the father of German surgery, created a device that compressed and fixed the base of the breast during mastectomy, which subsequently allowed for faster excision of the breast.
 Another technique developed during this time to improve efficiency of breast dissection was using ligatures to achieve anterior traction.
 Despite the development of these techniques, there were few mastectomies actually performed at the time due to lack of qualified surgeons and the high morbidity, mortality and disfigurement associated with the surgery.

 During the 1700s, large contributions in mapping lymph nodes for surgery were made by Pieter Camper (b.
 1722) and Paolo Mascagni (b.
 1752).
-Lymph node removal was advocated for in managing breast cancer.
+Lymph node removal was advocated for managing breast cancer.
 At this time, surgeries were still performed without proper aseptics and without anesthesia.

 In the 19th century, Seishu Hanaoka, a Japanese surgeon, performed the first surgery in the world under general anesthesia.
 Many more advancements in anesthesia and aseptic technique were made during this century.
 William Roentgen discovered x-rays in 1895, which radically shifted breast cancer treatment from a solely surgical approach to the multi-pronged approach employed today, including imaging, hormonal therapy, radiation, chemotherapy and immunotherapy.

 During the 20th century, progress was made towards skin-sparing mastectomies for treatment of breast cancer.
 Recent literature suggests that these procedures allow for improved aesthetic outcomes while also not increasing risk for local recurrence compared to conventional mastectomies.

-For example, in 1937, the Tauton State Hospital in Massachusetts reported 1 mastectomy in its operating rooms that year, listed alongside other operations including colostomy (1), enterostomy (1), herniorrhaphy (4), laparotomy (1), and circumcision (2).
+For example, in 1937, the Taunton State Hospital in Massachusetts reported 1 mastectomy in its operating rooms that year, listed alongside other operations.